 A near two decades before Drayton’s poem was published, the de Warenne checks had also appeared on John Speed’s map of Surrey

 ; their association with the county was evidently established by this time.
-The De Warrenne shield is today present on a stained glass window at Westminster Abbey
+The De Warrenne shield can be found today on a stained glass window at Westminster Abbey

 and the armorial banner of the De Warrenne arms forms part of this decorative heraldic achievement